-1. Put keywords in your video’s title, description and tags.
+1. Put keywords in your video’s title, description, and tags.
 Since search engines can’t read video content, you must guide them by describing the content in these fields.
 When determining your keywords, think about the terms potential viewers would likely query, as well as what makes your video unique.

 If your video shows how to do something, begin the title with “How to.”
 Also, make sure your description is written in complete sentences and that your company’s URL is at the beginning of these fields.
 The latter ensures that people can see it in the search results, which helps increase your website’s traffic.

 2. Promote your videos on social networking sites like Facebook and Twitter.
 The more views, ratings and comments your videos get, the higher they’ll appear in search engine rankings.
-The potential for views, ratings and comments increases when people in your social networks know you have new content.
+The potential for views, ratings, and comments increases when people in your social networks know you have new content.
 And since these people are your “friends” or “followers,” the chances of them rating your video favorably are relatively high.

 Encourage them to provide feedback on your videos by commenting on their content when possible.
 An added benefit of linking to your videos on social network sites: It prompts others to link to your videos.
 Those links can increase your videos’ authority in search engines.

 3. Embed videos on your blog or website, and encourage others to do so as well.
-A video embedded is like a link in that it can boost your search engine rankings.
+A video embedded is a link in that it can boost your search engine rankings.
 Simultaneously, it can draw traffic to your site and other sites that have embedded the video.

 It’s a good idea to include a description close to the embedded video on your site or blog.
 That makes the video easier to find in universal search engine results.
-In the description, you can link to your video in YouTube using keyword-rich anchor text.
+In the description, you can link to your video on YouTube using keyword-rich anchor text.
 To track which sites have embedded or linked to your video, click on “Statistics & Data” below the video in YouTube.

 Create Your Own Channel

 Create a channel for your business where you can share videos that you create.
-This channel is a single location with it’s own URL where you can arrange your own and other’s videos for others to see.
+This channel is a single location with its own URL where you can arrange your own and other’s videos for others to see.
 In addition, having a channel allows you to create a profile page and link to your website.

 Leave Video Responses

 Another effective way of getting yourself seen is to leave video responses to another user’s clip.
 Video responses should be relevant content that matches the theme of the original video.
 Find videos from weddings and other events and leave video responses that are relevant.
-Make sure they don’t come across as spammy or you risk negatively effecting your business image.
+Make sure they don’t come across as spammy or you risk negatively affecting your business image.

 Chat in the Streams

 YouTube streams provide you another way to get involved and engage with other users directly by allowing you to share and discuss videos in real time.
-This allows you to share you videos with targeted users in a live environment and communicate with the people watching them.
+This allows you to share your videos with targeted users in a live environment and communicate with the people watching them.
 You can use this to get feedback on your videos by creating a ‘live event’.
 Make sure the event has a theme that is compelling and is relevant to your subscribers and friends.